ssc-spc-ccoe-cei/aws-guardrails-cac-solution/doc/CONFORMANCE_PACK_IMPLEMENTATION.md

   AllowedValues: ["", "_p2", "_p3"]
 ```

-and appended to **every** `ConfigRuleName` and to the Lambda
+and appended to the Lambda function-name portion of every
-function-name portion of every `SourceIdentifier`.
-There are 37
+`SourceIdentifier` (37 substitutions). `ConfigRuleName` is left as a
-substitutions of each.
+static literal — see the note above.
 Example:

 ```yaml
 # Before